sgrunt/apdoom/README.md

 ### Hinting

-To hint from in game, open the chat (Default key: 'T').
-Hinting from DOOM and Heretic can be difficult because names are rather long, with special characters.
+To hint from in-game, use the chat (Default key: 'T').
+Hinting from DOOM and Heretic can be difficult because names are rather long and contain special characters.
 For example:
 ```
 !hint Toxin Refinery (E1M3) - Computer area map
 ```